5 Techniques to Handle Imbalanced Data For a Classification Problem

 This article was published as a part of the Data Science Blogathon.

-Imbalanced data refers to those types of datasets where the target class has an uneven distribution of observations, i.e one class label has a very high number of observations and the other has a very low number of observations.
+Imbalanced data refers to datasets where the target class has an uneven distribution of observations, i.e., one class label has a very high number of observations, and the other has a deficient number of observations.

-We can better understand imbalanced dataset handling with an example.
+We can better understand imbalanced dataset handling by using an example.

-Let’s assume that XYZ is a bank that issues a credit card to its customers.
-Now the bank is concerned that some fraudulent transactions are going on and when the bank checks their data they found that for each 2000 transaction there are only 30 Nos of fraud recorded.
-So, the number of fraud per 100 transactions is less than 2%, or we can say more than 98% transaction is “No Fraud” in nature.
-Here, the class “No Fraud” is called the majority class, and the much smaller in size “Fraud” class is called the minority class.
+Let’s assume that XYZ is a bank that issues credit cards to its customers.
+Now, the bank is concerned that some fraudulent transactions are going on, and when the bank checks their data, they found that for every 2000 transactions, there are only 30 Nos of fraud recorded.
+So, the fraud per 100 transactions is less than 2% or more than 98% of transactions is “No Fraud.”
+Here, the class “No Fraud” is called the majority class, and the much smaller “Fraud” class is called the minority class.

 what is Imbalanced Data

-Class imbalanced is generally normal in classification problems.
-But, in some cases, this imbalance is quite acute where the majority class’s presence is much higher than the minority class.
+Class imbalance is generally normal in classification problems.
+But in some cases, this imbalance is quite acute, where the majority class’s presence is much higher than that of the minority class.

 Problems with Handling Imbalanced Data Classification

-If we explain it in a very simple manner, the main problem with imbalanced dataset prediction is how accurately are we actually predicting both majority and minority class?
-Let’s explain it with an example of disease diagnosis.
-Let’s assume we are going to predict disease from an existing dataset where for every 100 records only 5 patients are diagnosed with the disease.
-So, the majority class is 95% with no disease and the minority class is only 5% with the disease.
+If we explain it simply, the main problem with imbalanced dataset prediction is how accurately we predict both majority and minority classes.
+Let’s start with an example of disease diagnosis.
+Now, we will predict disease from an existing dataset where, for every 100 records, only five patients are diagnosed.
+So, the majority class is 95% with no disease, and the minority class is only 5% with the disease.
 Now, assume our model predicts that all 100 out of 100 patients have no disease.

-Sometimes when the records of a certain class are much more than the other class, our classifier may get biased towards the prediction.
-In this case, the confusion matrix for the classification problem shows how well our model classifies the target classes and we arrive at the accuracy of the model from the confusion matrix.
-It is calculated based on the total no of correct predictions by the model divided by the total no of predictions.
-In the above case it is (0+95)/(0+95+0+5)=0.95 or 95%.
-It means that the model fails to identify the minority class yet the accuracy score of the model will be 95%.
+Sometimes, when the records of a particular class are much more than those of another class, our classifier may get biased towards the prediction.
+In this case, the confusion matrix for the classification problem shows how well our model classifies the target classes, and we arrive at the model’s model’s accuracy from the confusion matrix.
+It is calculated based on the model’s total number of correct predictions divided by the total number of predictions.
+In the above case, it is (0+95)/(0+95+0+5)=0.95 or 95%.
+This means that the model fails to identify the minority class, yet the accuracy score of the model will be 95%.

-Thus our traditional approach of classification and model accuracy calculation is not useful in the case of the imbalanced dataset.
+Thus, our traditional approach to classifying and calculating model accuracy is ineffective in the case of an imbalanced dataset.

 accuracy matrix

 In rare cases like fraud detection or disease prediction, it is vital to identify the minority classes correctly.
-So model should not be biased to detect only the majority class but should give equal weight or importance towards the minority class too.
-Here I discuss some of the few techniques which can deal with this problem.
-There is no right method or wrong method in this, different techniques work well with different problems.
+So, the model should not be biased to detect only the majority class but should give equal weight or importance to the minority class, too.
+Here, I discuss some techniques to handle imbalanced dataset problem.
+There is no correct or wrong method; different techniques work well with other problems.

 1. Choose Proper Evaluation Metric

-The accuracy of a classifier is the total number of correct predictions by the classifier divided by the total number of predictions.
-This may be good enough for a well-balanced class but not ideal for the imbalanced class problem.
-The other metrics such as precision is the measure of how accurate the classifier’s prediction of a specific class and recall is the measure of the classifier’s ability to identify a class.
+The first technique to handle imbalanced data is choosing a proper evaluation metric.
+The accuracy of a classifier is the total number of correct predictions divided by the total number of predictions.
+This may be good enough for a well-balanced class but not ideal for an imbalanced class problem.
+Other metrics, such as precision, measure how accurate the classifier’s prediction of a specific class, and recall measures the classifier’s ability to identify a class.

-For an imbalanced class dataset F1 score is a more appropriate metric.
+For an imbalanced class dataset, the F1 score is a more appropriate metric.
 It is the harmonic mean of precision and recall and the expression is –

-So, if the classifier predicts the minority class but the prediction is erroneous and false-positive increases, the precision metric will be low and so as F1 score.
-Also, if the classifier identifies the minority class poorly, i.e. more of this class wrongfully predicted as the majority class then false negatives will increase, so recall and F1 score will low.
-F1 score only increases if both the number and quality of prediction improves.
+So, if the classifier predicts the minority class but the prediction is erroneous and the false-positive increases, the precision metric will be low, and so will the F1 score.
+Also, if the classifier identifies the minority class poorly, i.e., more of this class wrongfully predicted as the majority class, then false negatives will increase, so recall and F1 score will be low.
+The F1 score only increases if the number and prediction quality improve.

 F1 score keeps the balance between precision and recall and improves the score only if the classifier identifies more of a certain class correctly.